-Here is a secret about insurance companies, a secret that puts everything in perspective.
+Here is a secret about insurance companies that puts everything in perspective.
 Insurance companies do not make decisions based on individuals; they make decisions based on a large pool of people.

 Their tool?
 The Commissioners Standard Ordinary Mortality Table, known as CSO.
-The statistical table allows insurance companies to know precisely how many people nationally in a specific age group will die.
+The statistical table allows insurance companies to know precisely how many people in a specific age group will die nationally.
 It is not a guess, and it is pure science.

-The reason this table is so important is because it allows insurance companies to set rates for calculating retirement benefits for anyone at any age.
+This table is so important because it allows insurance companies to set rates for calculating retirement benefits for anyone at any age.

 It is called the Law of Large Numbers.

 The man who died early, did the insurance company keep his unused funds?
 No, all remaining funds for anyone who dies prematurely will be returned intact to the annuitants named beneficiary.
-All the instance company makes is the extra yield form the original deposit, no insurance company will ever profit from death.
+All the instance company makes is the extra yield from the original deposit; no insurance company will ever profit from death.

 So what is the lie?
-Those who do not understand how an annuity work or a competitor to the annuity industry will use half-truths to gain a competitive advantage with a prospect that is not fully informed.
+Those who do not understand how an annuity works or a competitor in the annuity industry will use half-truths to gain a competitive advantage over a prospect that is not fully informed.